 Established at the start of 2016, Ideas Lab provides a test-bed for arts and regeneration projects in Haverfordwest.
 Through a monthly drop-in session individuals and organisations are invited to bring along the seed of an idea and see if by working together we can make it happen.

-In the first year more than ten small-scale initiatives have been supported.
+More than ten small-scale initiatives have been supported to date.
 Find out more here

 Image Credits (from top):